 RI-grown food can help improve the nutritional health of the state's low-income residents.
 Individuals and families in need can obtain a selection of local fruits and vegetables through a mobile farmers market that visits senior meal sites and also at pop-up markets at Women, Infants and Children (WIC) clinics, in addition to the network of farmer's markets.
-Income eligible seniors are provided Senior Farmers Market Nutrition coupons that are redeemable directly to market vendors.
-Special Supplemental Nutrition Program (SNAP) and the WIC Program have a similar coupon program for the purchase local produce.
+Income eligible seniors are provided food boxes that are distributed through several channels under a USDA grant called Senior Farmers Market Nutrition program.
+This program will also provide electronic benefit cards to seniors that can be used to purchase locally grown products from vendors at farmers markets.
+Special Supplemental Nutrition Program (SNAP) and the WIC Program have a similar benefit card program for the purchase local produce.
 The non-profit Farm Fresh RI offers "Bonus Bucks" tokens on-site at farmer's markets, a program that effectively doubles the spending power of SNAP/WIC recipients by providing a 100% match on the purchase of fresh fruits and vegetables.
 This remarkable program has three benefits: boosting the purchasing power of participants, providing an incentive for consumers to seek out and spend at local farmer's markets, and benefiting the farms who retail their produce through these markets.
-Electronic Benefit Transfer (EBT) machines are available at most of the RI's farmers markets, enabling SNAP recipients to use their EBT cards to make direct purchases on-site and to subscribe to Community Supportive Agriculture (CSA).
+Electronic Benefit Transfer (EBT) machines are available at most of the RI's farmers markets, enabling SNAP recipients to use their EBT cards to make direct purchases onsite and to subscribe to Community Supportive Agriculture (CSA).
 CSA is a prepaid subscription to a farm's produce for the season.